-The B.A. major in anthropology includes courses in the history of the discipline, museum studies, general anthropology, and in four subfields:
+This major includes courses in the history of the discipline, museum studies, general anthropology, and in the four subfields:

 - Archaeology deals with the origins of culture, past societies around the world, and the study of their material remains.

-- Bioanthropology emphasizes primate origins, evolution, and present day biological/genetic variation, adaptation of human populations, and disease.
+- Bioanthropology emphasizes primate origins, evolution, present-day biological/genetic variation, adaptation of human populations, and disease.